The HydraFacial – the best skin of your life?

 There’s also other add-on treatments for eyes and lips that you could go for which come as a ‘treatment in a tube’ kinda thing.
 Created by the same bods behind the HydraFacial, Perk (don’t you just love the name?) is a quick affordable way to treat the sensitive areas around the eyes and lips.
 What I loved about this treatment was, you can literally pop into the clinic during your lunch break, sit at the beauty bar and boost these area without any downtime.
 Best of all?
 You get to take home the rest of the tube and can apply it when you need a boost.

 The HydraFacial costs £120 per session (60 minute treatment).
 If you want any boosters i.e anti-ageing, skin pigmentation treatment or a stronger glycolic acid, the cost is £150 per treatment.
 Beauty Defined is offering a course of 6 treatments (pay for 5) 12 treatments (pay for 9) or 16 sessions (pay for only 11).
-Individual Perk treatments are £45 and last 15-20 minutes at the clinic’s beauty bar.
+Individual Perk treatments are £40 for eyes and £35 for lips, the treatments last 15-20 minutes at the clinic’s beauty bar.

 Beauty Defined.
 The Settling Rooms, Springfield St, Market Harborough LE16 8BD